 The pattern that has been most successful from an evolutionary perspective is that of a Complex Adaptive System (CAS).
 Examples of these include the brain, a flock of birds, the free market economy, democracy or the internet.
 What each of these systems have in common is:

-- Although these agents are individual they are interrelated, interdependent and in some way networked (E.g. interconnected neurons in a brain, nodes in the internet)
+Although these agents are individual they are interrelated, interdependent and in some way networked (E.g. interconnected neurons in a brain, nodes on the internet)

 It is easy to see how a business can be viewed in a similar way.
 Independent employees or groups of employees, all connected and dependent on each other, delivering outcomes such as products and services, and ultimately revenue and profit.

 An agile enterprise should move on from classical management thinking and take inspiration from what makes a Complex Adaptive System (CAS) so successful.
 The key characteristics of such a system are also the key characteristics of a successful agile enterprise: